 The Melomania 1 controls are entirely physical via the backplate button on the main driver housing.
 The mechanism is tactile and responsive though you do have to grip the sides of each driver to use them to prevent any uncomfortable inward pressure on your ear canals.

-The control system is fairly simplistic but I do tend to prefer that for TWS for easy memory recall.
+The control system is fairly simplistic but I do tend to prefer this for TWS for easy memory recall.
 From the driver, you can control playback and activate your phone’s voice assistant (Google Voice Assistant or Apple Siri) as well as accept or reject incoming phone calls.

 Volume on the Melomania 1 is controlled by a long press on the left side to reduce or the right side to increase.
 It is a shade “herky-jerky’ for me with a stepped increase or decreases.
 There is a slight delay before the volume control quickly starts and it can be down a few steps before you have time to take your finger off the button.